COVID-19 Vaccination Information for Kids and Teens

 What are the side effects?
 Are there any different side effects for kids?

 The most common side effects are fever and feeling achy or tired.
 Any side effects should be relatively short-lived and ease within 24 hours.
-Because teens have more robust immune systems, it’s possible that they may feel these side effects more strongly than adults would.
+Because teens and children have more robust immune systems, it’s possible that they may feel these side effects more strongly than adults would.
 This is a sign that their immune system is mounting a response against the virus.

 If side effects do appear after the vaccination, what can I use to treat them?